Infused Coconut and Olive Oil (and more)

 Oils are solvents for cannabinoids like THC and CBD.
 They are also excellent solvents for terpenes too.
 You can make your own marijuana infused oil at home with things you already have in your kitchen.
 It can be used as an edible or topical.
 That’s right: you can eat it or rub it on.

+Making an infused oil is very similar to making cannabutter.
 Whatever you make is only as good as the cannabis used to make it.
 Begin with a strain you know and like.
-Making infused coconut or olive oil is an excellent way to use trim and popcorn, which is less expensive than flower and buds.
-Grapeseed oil is an excellent choice if you want to make an infused topical oil.
+Making infused oil is an excellent way to use trim and popcorn, which is less expensive than flower and buds.
+Grapeseed oil is an excellent choice if you want to make an infused topical oil because it is absorbed into the skin so well.

-The first step in making an infused oil is to decarb the marijuana or hemp first.
+The first step in making any infused oil is to decarb the marijuana or hemp first.
 The plant makes THC-A and CBD-A, the acid forms.
-Heating it converts it all to THC and CBD.
+Heating it converts it to THC and CBD.

-Use a gram of decarbed cannabis for every ounce of oil.
-Use more if you use trim or popcorn.
+The general rule of thumb is to use a gram of decarbed cannabis for every ounce of oil.
+Use more if you use trim or popcorn, less if you use premium flower or kief.
 It’s better to make a large batch instead of several smaller ones.
 This way you can sample and calibrate a small amount and scale your recipes up or down accordingly.

 How much should you eat?
 Start with a small amount first and adjust the serving size up or down as needed.
 It may take as long as an hour or more to feel the full effect so be patient.